-Ms. Slocum has performed throughout the United States and Asia and has worked under such renowned conductors as James Conlon, Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Otto-Werner Mueller, and David Zinman, among others.
+Ms. Slocum has performed with orchestras throughout the United States and Asia.
+She has appeared with the Philadelphia Orchestra and performed as guest principal with the Chicago Symphony Orchestra.
+Ms. Slocum has worked under such renowned conductors as James Conlon, Charles Dutoit, Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, and David Zinman, among others.

 Currently performing with the chamber series Frankly Music, led by MSO Concertmaster Frank Almond, Ms. Slocum has also collaborated with the contemporary group eighth blackbird on works by Jennifer Higdon, George Perle, and Frederic Rzewski.